mikaelho/python-human-regex/README.md

 ## Introduction

-### We do seem to want a more "human" alternative to the regex syntax
+### We do seem to want more "human" alternatives to the regex syntax

 `re` package is a powerful string-matching tool, conveniently included in Python standard library.
 You could say that especially with